 Associates Degree Nursing

 Thank you for your interest in the Associate Degree Nursing Program at Navarro College.
 We are committed to promoting the best possible educational experience for our students.
-NC ADN faculty have evidence-based practices, attend annual nursing education training, and comply with nationally recognized professional and ethical standards.
+NC ADN faculty engage in evidence-based practices, attend annual nursing education training, and comply with nationally recognized professional and ethical standards.
 We are proud of our high student and customer satisfaction scores.
-The Navarro College ADN program has
+The Navarro College ADN program is known for

 - High pass rates of graduates on the NCLEX-RN Licensure Examination

 - Experienced and credentialed faculty (Both full-time and part-time faculty have a Master of Science in Nursing degree and three faculty are Certified Nurse Educators (CNE).

 - Preparation of students for higher nursing education